Geosynchronous Satellite Launch Vehicle

-Geosynchronous Satellite Launch Vehicle (GSLV) is an expendable launch system operated by the Indian Space Research Organisation (ISRO).
-GSLV was used in fourteen launches from 2001 to 2021.
-Even though GSLV Mark III shares the name, it is an entirely different launch vehicle.
+Geosynchronous Satellite Launch Vehicle (GSLV) is a class of expendable launch systems operated by ISRO.
+GSLV has been used in eighteen launches since 2001.

 History

 The Geosynchronous Satellite Launch Vehicle (GSLV) project was initiated in 1990 with the objective of acquiring an Indian launch capability for geosynchronous satellites.

 GSLV uses major components that are already proven in the Polar Satellite Launch Vehicle (PSLV) launch vehicles in the form of the S125/S139 solid rocket booster and the liquid-fueled Vikas engine.
 Due to the thrust required for injecting the satellite in a geostationary transfer orbit (GTO) the third stage was to be powered by a LOX/LH2 Cryogenic engine which at that time India did not possess or have the technological expertise to build.
+The aerodynamic characterization research was conducted at the National Aerospace Laboratories' 1.2m Trisonic Wind Tunnel Facility.

 The first development flight of the GSLV (Mk I configuration) was launched on 18 April 2001 was a failure as the payload failed to reach the intended orbit parameters.
 The launcher was declared operational after the second development flight successfully launched the GSAT-2 satellite.
-During the initial years from the initial launch to 2014 the launcher had a checkered history with only 2 successful launches out of 7.
+During the initial years from the initial launch to 2014 the launcher had a checkered history with only 2 successful launches out of 7, resulting in the rocket gaining the nickname "naughty boy".